IoT privacy and security concerns

 We take a look at what's needed to really secure internet-connected devices

-With employees using their home Wi-Fi network to log onto work devices and carry out vulnerable devices, having IoT devices on the same network could be putting corporate networks at risk.
+With employees using their home Wi-Fi network to log onto work devices, having IoT devices on the same network could be putting corporate networks at risk.

 That's largely because there has been a lack of security-first thinking when developing IoT products.
 Take Mirai for example, a malware that used vulnerable internet-connected devices, such as IP cameras and home routers, to create a botnet that launched a DDoS attack against DNS provider Dyn.
-This caused large swathes of the internet, including Amazon, Slack and Visa, become unavailable across Europe and North America in October 2016.
+This caused large swathes of the internet, including Amazon, Slack, and Visa to become unavailable across Europe and North America in October 2016.

 These IoT-based threats have increased since, and research from Dutch software firm Irdeto found that these attacks cost UK businesses £244,000 on average in 2018.